braxtons12/hyperion_assert/docs/quick_start.rst

 Note that with XMake, hyperion::assert requires the same dependencies as with the CMake build system, barring one exception.
 That exception is that with XMake, hyperion::assert will depend on libbacktrace on all non-Windows operating systems, including MacOS.
-This is because XMake provides a package for libbtrace, which allows us to extend its usage to operating systems that may not have libbacktrace installed at the system level, like MacOS.
+This is because XMake provides a package for libbacktrace, which allows us to extend its usage to operating systems that may not have libbacktrace installed at the system level, like MacOS.
 Third-party dependencies will be pulled from xmake-repo, the package repository/registry for XMake, and dependencies on other hyperion libraries will be pulled from github via the